 Dr. Kathleen (Kathy) Sheriff earned her doctorate in Special Education from Texas Tech University with an emphasis and certification in Deafblindness.
 Her M.Ed. degree in in Educational Psychology from Texas A & M University with emphasis in Low Incidence Disabilities.
 She received her BS degree from the University of Arkansas in Home Economics with an emphasis in Human Development and Family Studies.
 Her research and teaching interests involve children with CHARGE syndrome and other low incidence disabilities in tandem with Deafblindness, post-secondary transition for students with low incidence disabilities, issues surrounding family members of children with severe low incidence disabilities and/or medical fragility, and teacher training and professional development programs serving children with disabilities.

-Dr. Le'Ann L. Solmonson, Director of Counselor Education Programs, received her Ph.D. in Counselor Education from Sam Houston State University.
-She holds a M.A. in Professional Counseling from the University of Texas, Permian Basin, and a B.S.
-In Elementary Education from the University of North Texas.
+Dr. Le'Ann Solmonson, Director of Counselor Education, Student Affairs and Higher Education, and Rehabilitation Services Programs, received her Ph.D. in Counselor Education from Sam Houston State University.
+She holds a M.A. in Professional Counseling from the University of Texas, Permian Basin, and a B.S. in Elementary Education from the University of North Texas.
 Dr. Solmonson is a Licensed Professional Counselor with Supervisor credentials, a Certified School Counselor, and a Certified Principal.
 She also holds K-8 teaching credentials.
 Her research interests include Advocacy, School Counseling related issues, and Response to Intervention.
 Dr. Solmonson holds leadership positions in the Texas Counseling Association and the Texas Association for Counselor Education and Supervision.
 She serves on the Texas Virtual School Advisory Board, the SHSU Doctoral Advisory Board, and the University of Houston-Clear Lake Counseling Advisory Board.
 She worked as a Professional School Counselor for 14 years, in private psychiatric hospitals for 3 years, and has had a private practice for many years.
 Dr. Solmonson received the Texas Counseling Association Advocacy Award and has two TCA Distinguished Service Awards.

 Dr Viswanath is a Professor & Director of the program in Speech-Language Pathology & Audiology.
 He obtained his Ph.D in Speech & Hearing Sciences and Speech pathology from The City University of New York, New York.
 He has a B.Sc and M.Sc in the same fields from the All India Institute of Speech & Hearing, Mysore, India.
 Dr Viswanath's main areas of interest are: fluency disorders, Speech Science & Speech motor control, Genetics and neural basis of developmental stuttering.
 He is a long-standing member of the American Speech & Hearing Association, Acoustical Society of America, Texas Speech & Hearing Association and a founding member of International Fluency Association.
 He has numerous publications on fundamental aspects of stuttering in local, national and international peer-reviewed publications.